 An injured knee

 longer.
-In Nassau I found a room in an old hotel overlooking Junkanoo Beach.
+I found a room in an old hotel overlooking Junkanoo Beach.
 Wildly entertaining is a

 respective staterooms satiated and sunburned.